jasonsbeer/AmigaPCI/developer_guide.md

 A normal mode transfer is capable of moving byte, word, or long word data.
 The data size to be transfered is determined from **A[1..0]** and the **SIZ0** and **SIZ1** CPU signals.
 That information is used to drive the correct byte enables on **C/BE[3..0]** during the data transfer.

-#### 3.1.2.1 Normal Read Cycle

-#### 3.1.2.2 Normal Write Cycle

 ### 3.1.3 Burst Mode Cycles

-A burst mode is defined as a line transfer initiated by the CPU initiated with the MOVE16 instruction[[4]](#4).
+A burst mode is defined as a line transfer initiated by the CPU with the MOVE16 instruction*.
 This results in the burst transfer of four long words to or from the target device.
 Each long word being aligned to a 16-byte memory boundary.
 During CPU initiated burst transfers, all four bytes are enabled.
 The PCI target device must internally increment **A3** and **A2** of the supplied address for each transfer, causing the address to wrap around at the end of the block.
-This is consistent with the Cacheline Wrap Mode burst order defined in the PCI specifications[[5]](#5).
+This is consistent with the Cacheline Wrap Mode burst order defined in the PCI specifications**.

-#### 3.1.3.1 Burst Read Cycle

-#### 3.1.3.2 Burst Write Cycle
+*Motorola MC68040 User Manual.
+Motorola.
+Sections 7.4.2 Line Read Transfer and 7.4.4 Line Write Transfers.
+**PCI Local Bus Specification Revision 2.3.
+PCI Special Interest Group.
+Table 3-2.
+Burst Ordering Encoding. pp. 29.

 ## 3.2 PCI Device as a Bus Driver (DMA)

-This section relates to direct memory access (DMA) against onboard Amiga PCI address spaces.
-Only the memory space PCI command is allowed.
+A DMA cycle is defined as a PCI device taking control of the system bus of the AmigaPCI during normal bus arbritration.
+The PCI device owning the bus may access any valid address space of the AmigaPCI, including other devices on the PCI bus.
+When accessing memory spaces of the AmigaPCI, only memory space PCI commands are allowed.

 ### 3.2.1 PCI Driven Data Transfer Cycle (DMA)

-When a PCI device is wants to take ownership of the system bus, it will assert **_REQx**, where x is the slot designation of the device.
+When a PCI device wants to take ownership of the system bus, it will assert **_REQx**, where x is the slot designation of the device.
 Once the arbiter has granted the bus to the requesting PCI device, the arbiter will assert **_GNTx** and **_BB** to indicate a bus operation is in progress, allowing the requesting PCI device to take ownership of the bus and begin the data transfer cycle.
-Due to the asynchronous nature of the PCI and CPU buses, **_BB** will be asserted while either the PCI bus or CPU bus remains active in the current cycle.
+The PCI device should never start a DMA cycle until it has been granted exclusive bus access by assertion of the relevant **_GNTx** signal. **_BB** will remain asserted while either the PCI bus or CPU bus remains active in the current cycle.

-The onboard system being addressed must alert the Local PCI Bridge it is responding to the current cycle by asserting the **_DMASEL** signal.
-The **_DMASEL** signal may be connected to multiple onboard devices.
-Thus, **_DMASEL** should be a sustained tristate signal, being driven by only one device at a time, and driving it high for at least one BCLK before allowing it to float.
-Notifying the Local PCI Bridge in such a way allows the Local PCI Bridge to properly drive the DMA cycle against devices on the CPU bus.
-Lack of **_DMASEL** assertion during DMA cycles implies the cycle is among PCI devices on the PCI bus.
-The **_DMASEL** signal should be pulled up to the appropriate positive voltage with a 4.7 to 10k ohm resistor on the Amiga PCI main board.

 During DMA cycles, the cycle is directed by the initiating PCI device.
-The Local PCI Bridge is responsible for driving CPU compatable signals on the CPU bus.
+The Local PCI Bridge is responsible for driving MC68040 compatable signals on the CPU bus to support the current cycle.
 These signals are **_TS**, **_TIP**, **R_W**, **TT0**, **TT1**, **SIZ0**, **SIZ1**, **A[31..0]**, and **D[0..31]** (write cycle only).
-When not actively driving a DMA cycle on the CPU bus, these signals must be held in a high impedence state.
+When not actively driving a DMA cycle on the CPU bus, these Local Bridge holds these signals in a high impedence state.
 The Local PCI Bridge must respond to the assertion of **_TA** in order to recognize when data is placed on **D[0..31]** for read cycles, or when data has been latched by the target device for write cycles.
-Unless actively driving a DMA cycle against onboard Amiga resources, **AD[31..0]**, **_TRDY**, **_DEVSEL** must be held in a high impedence state by the Local PCI Bridge during DMA cycles.
+Unless actively driving a DMA cycle against onboard AmigaPCI resources, **AD[31..0]**, **_TRDY**, **_DEVSEL** must be held in a high impedence state by the Local PCI Bridge during DMA cycles.

 #### 3.2.1.1 Transfer Type

 The Local PCI Bridge will assert **TT0** and **TT1**, as required, in response to a normal or burst transfer request from the PCI initiating device.
 The assertion of transfer type (**TT0** and **TT1**) is determined by whether **_FRAME** is held asserted after the address phase of the current cycle.
 If **_FRAME** is negated on the first rising PCI clock edge after the address phase, this is a normal cycle.
 If **_FRAME** is held asserted on the first rising PCI clock edge after the address phase, this is a burst cycle.
 This means the Local PCI Bridge cannot set **TT0** and **TT1** until the first falling BCLK edge after the first rising PCLK edge after the cycle address phase.
-Beginning a data transfer cycle after transfer type is determined will delay the start of the cycle at least one BCLK.
-It is recommended DMA target devices be designed in a way to support late asserted **TT0** and **TT1**.
-It is up to the system designer to determine the best method for their use case.
-The timings presented here assume late asserted **TT0** and **TT1**.

 #### 3.2.1.2 Bus Synchronization

-It must be considered that the PCI bus clock and the CPU bus clocks are asynchronous.
-If not handled correctly, this can lead to a condition where the devices become out of sync, which will lead to data transfer errors.
-It is expected target devices on the Amiga PCI will never assert wait states.
-While PCI initiator devices may rarely insert wait states, we must consider this possiblity as wait states are defined in the PCI specification for all cycle types.
-The asynchronous nature of the two bus blocks can be addressed via the use of data latches for both read and write cycles.
-Moving data from the fast (BCLK) to the slow (PCICLK) domain is easier to implement, as the target device can supply the data at a faster rate than it is consumed by the PCI initiator device.
-However, moving data from the slow domain (PCICLK) to the fast domain (BCLK) during write cycles is more prone to losing sync.
-Because of this, the DMA target device must recognize and insert wait states during DMA write cycles.
-These waits resulting from the asynchronous nature of the two buses or inserted by the PCI device when negating **_IRDY**.
+It must be considered that the PCI bus clock and the MC68040 bus clocks are asynchronous.
+If not handled correctly, this can lead to a condition where the devices become out of sync.
+This will result in data transfer errors.
+While PCI initiator devices may, or may not, insert wait states, we must consider this possiblity as wait states are defined in the PCI specification for all cycle types.
+Synchronozation of the bus clocks is acheived by the PCI Local Bridge implementing a FIFO approach.
+Data is latched into a register in one clock domain and passed out to the other clock domain at the appropriate timings.

-For example, **CLKEN** (clock enabled ) may be used by an SDRAM controller to halt the SDRAM device during an active cycle.
-The **CLKEN** signal affects the action one rising clock edge after the rising clock edge **CLKEN** is latched.
-We must understand two things: 1) the condition of **_IRDY** and 2) the data to be transfered at least one CPU bus clock ahead of where the data will be latched.
-If the data *DATAn+1* is undefined or **_IRDY** is negated when data *DATAn* is placed on the CPU bus, we must also negate **CLKEN** at this time to stop the SDRAM device until such time as *DATAn+1* is defined and **_IRDY** is asserted.

-#### 3.2.1.3 PCI Fast RAM DMA Normal Mode Cycles

-A normal mode transfer is capable of transferring a single byte, word, or long word.
-The data size to be transfered is determined from **AD(1..0)** and PCI command driven on **C/BE[3..0]** during the address phase.
-That information is used to drive the correct cycle type on the CPU bus during the data transfer.

-Chip RAM space may be used for PCI driven DMA cycles.
-The exact implementation is determined by the Amiga chip set in use (OCS/ECS or AGA) and the memory type of the specific design case.
-Amiga chip set DMA cycles always take precendence over other accesses to the chip set RAM space.
-The interface design must allow the Amiga chip set RAM controller (Agnus or Alice) to access the chip set RAM space without interference from the PCI device or CPU.
-Any such implementation will likely require a seperate RAM controller to supply the needed address latching, RAM commands, and proper cycle termination signals.

 ## 3.3 Cycle Termination